 There have been archaeological finds in many places but internationally, Málaga was not that famous yet.
 This has changed recently.
-It was confirmed that the art in the Ardales cave, made by the Neanderthals, was 65,000 years old.
+They confirmed that the art in the Ardales cave, made by the Neanderthals, was 65,000 years old.

 Paleolithic and Neolithic people lived here

 There are in total 13 important sites, combined with 6 museums, which make the discovery of the prehistoric past of Málaga so exciting.
 This period starts with the appearance of hominids in the area around 3.300 BC, the time when the first writings were used.
 In various areas, they have discovered the remains of Paleolithic and Neolithic people.

 The biggest collection of rock art

 The Pileta Cave in Benaojan is filled with rock art and has been dated as far back as 40,000 years up to 4,000 years ago.
 It is the largest collection of rock art in the province that dates from Paleolithic to the Neolithic periods.

 Another cave that is open to the public is the Cueva del Gato (cave of the cat).
 Sadly this cave has been damaged and looted in past times.
 The major of the village tells us that in the 1960s 3 skeletons were found inside but not much more is known about it.

 The transition of Neanderthal to modern man

 German scientist Prof. Dr. Gerd – Christian Weniger, the director of the Neanderthal Museum is enthusiastic about the small chasm of the Sima de las Palomas situated in Teba.
 He stated this is a unique place that has brought to light information regarding the transition of Neanderthal to modern man.